GitMirroring/groff/contrib/chem/README.txt

-'chem' is a 'roff' language to generate chemical structure diagrams.
+chem is a roff language to generate chemical structure diagrams.
 '@g@chem' is a 'groff' preprocessor that produces output suitable for the '@g@pic' preprocessor.

-The original version of 'chem' is an 'awk' script written by Brian Kernighan <http://cm.bell-labs.com/cm/cs/who/bwk/index.html>.
-The source files of the 'awk' version of 'chem' are available at
+The original version of chem is an awk script written by Brian Kernighan <http://cm.bell-labs.com/cm/cs/who/bwk/index.html>.
+The source files of the awk version of chem are available at
 <http://cm.bell-labs.com/netlib/typesetting/chem.gz>.

-This project is a rewrite of 'chem' in Perl for the GNU 'roff' project 'groff'.
-It was written under Perl v5.8.8, but at least Perl v5.6 is needed to run the Perl version of 'chem'.
+This project is a rewrite of chem in Perl for the GNU roff project 'groff'.
+It was written under Perl v5.8.8, but at least Perl v5.6 is needed to run the Perl version of chem.

-In comparison to the original 'awk' version of 'chem', the Perl version does the following changements:
+In comparison to the original awk version of chem, the Perl version does the following changements:
 - the options -h, --help, -v, --version to output usage and version information are added.